-For a number of years, a chapbook called Carry On was available as a free download, but the press that published that has recently closed up shop.
+For a number of years, a chapbook called Carry On was available for download, but the press that published that has recently closed up shop.
 It’s a stand-alone project, with poems that are not a part of other larger manuscripts (except for one poem).

 Click the cover to order from IndieBound or search for it on Amazon.